Historic District - North in Savannah in Chatham County, Georgia — The American South (South Atlantic)

 Erected by Propeller Club Port of Savannah and the Savannah Port Society.

 Location.
 32° 4.705′ N, 81° 5.149′ W. Marker is in Savannah, Georgia, in Chatham County.
 It is in the Historic District - North.
-Marker is on East St. Julian Street, on the left when traveling west.
+It is on East St. Julian Street, on the left when traveling west.
 Marker is on the International Seamen's House, rear side, next to the Chapel.
 Touch for map.
 Marker is in this post office area: Savannah GA 31401, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A. Douglass Strobhar (here, next to this marker); John B. Hohenstein, Sr. (a few steps from this marker); Washington Fire Company (within shouting distance of this marker); The Georgia Medical Society (within shouting distance of this marker); a different marker also named The Georgia Medical Society (about 500 feet away, measured in a direct line); New World Medical Plants (about 500 feet away); Jane Cuyler (about 500 feet away); Chatham Artillery (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: A. Douglass Strobhar (here, next to this marker); John B. Hohenstein, Sr. (a few steps from this marker); Washington Fire Company (within shouting distance of this marker); The Georgia Medical Society (within shouting distance of this marker); a different marker also named The Georgia Medical Society (about 500 feet away, measured in a direct line); New World Medical Plants (about 500 feet away); Jane Cuyler (about 500 feet away); Chatham Artillery (about 500 feet away).
 Touch for a list and map of all markers in Savannah.

 Additional commentary.